 Which I’ve done.
 I did stop taking two a day, at least on a regular basis.
 But some days I forget whether I’ve dropped one in the morning and so will take one — very probably another one — before bed.
 And sometimes when the wind has been whipping up the allergens, I’ll take two during the course of a day just to fend off the usual miseries.

 Hm.
 So brought on a new misery.
 How interesting.

 Y’know…if a drug has a rare, weird side effect that appears in 1 in 10,000 people, I am invariably No. 10,000.
 It never, ever fails.

-Given this discovery — why didn’t I think of it before??? — now I feel a lot less neurotic about passing on the liver scan.
+Given this discovery — why didn’t I think of it before??? — now I feel a lot less neurotic about passing on the liver scan until after the next blood test.
 God help us.